AlexTalreja/hoo-needs-help/project-plan.md

 ```

 e.
-Calls OpenAI API with this prompt.
+Calls Gemini API with this prompt.
 f.
 Gets the response, parses it for citations.
 g.
 Logs the Q&A to the qa_logs table.
 h.
 Returns the final, formatted answer to the React app.